Bundles (album)

-Bundles is the eighth studio album by the jazz rock band Soft Machine, released in 1975.
+Bundles is the eighth studio album by the jazz-rock band Soft Machine, released in 1975.

 Overview

-By Bundles, only keyboardist and founding member Mike Ratledge was left from the early Soft Machine line-ups; the other members had all previously been in the jazz-rock band Nucleus.
-Guitarist Allan Holdsworth's prominent contributions set the album apart from previous Soft Machine recordings, as guitar was an instrument ignored by Soft Machine since 1969's Volume Two.
+By the time of Bundles, most of Soft Machine's members had previously been part of the jazz-rock band Nucleus, the exception being keyboardist Mike Ratledge, who at this point was the only remaining original member of Soft Machine.
+Guitarist Allan Holdsworth's prominent contributions set the album apart from previous Soft Machine recordings, which rarely featured guitar.

-This is the last studio album featuring Ratledge listed as a full band member.
+Bundles is the band's last full studio album recorded with Ratledge.
 Only two compositions by him are included, one of which is less than two minutes long.
+He left the band during the early sessions for the next album Softs, leaving the band with no original members.

 Track listing

 All compositions by Karl Jenkins except where indicated.